crackalove/cracka/README.md

 ---

-### 👋 Hey, I'm cracka
+### 👋 Hey, I'm crackalove

 A self-taught **security researcher** and **low-level systems programmer** with a deep interest in how things break.
-I reverse engineer binaries, write exploits, and build tools in Rust, C++, and Python.
+I reverse engineer binaries, write exploits, and build tools in C++ and Python.
 If it runs on bare metal, I want to know how it works — and how to make it do something it wasn't supposed to.

 I work mostly in the dark — offensive security, vulnerability research, malware analysis, and anything that requires reading assembly at 3am.